ml6team/fondant/docs/architecture.md

 * `cli.py`: Defines the CLI for interacting with Fondant.
-This includes the `fondant` command line tool which is used to build components, compile and run pipelines and explore datasets.
+This includes the `fondant` command line tool which is used to build components, compile and run workflows to materialize and explore datasets.
 * `explore.py`: Runs the explorer which is a web application that allows the user to explore the content of a dataset.
 * `build.py`: Defines the `build` command which is used to build and publish a component.
-* `testing.py`:  Contains common testing utilities for testing components and pipelines.
+* `testing.py`:  Contains common testing utilities for testing components and datasets.